back to top

 Opening

 A £4.99 upgrade has no business being the most interesting thing Nintendo released in January 2026.
 Animal Crossing: New Horizons Switch 2 Edition is exactly that.
 Six years after the original launched on Switch, Nintendo EPD’s life sim returns with 4K docked visuals, Joy-Con 2 mouse controls, 12-player online capacity, and two content additions that give lapsed players a genuine reason to reopen their islands: Kapp’n’s Resort Hotel and the multiplayer Slumber Island feature.
 The free Version 3.0 update lands on original Switch hardware simultaneously, meaning the content additions are universal.
 The Switch 2-exclusive features, sharper resolution, mouse precision, and the megaphone, are the hardware argument.
-Whether Animal Crossing: New Horizons in 2026 earns a second session depends almost entirely on whether its unhurried design still appeals, and for the right player, the answer is a clear yes.

 Game Snapshot